First Python Program

 Here, we get the message "Hello World !" printed on the console.

-Interpreter prompt is good to run the individual statements of the code.
-However, we can not write the code every-time on the terminal.
+The interpreter prompt is best to run the single-line statements of the code.
+However, we cannot write the code every-time on the terminal.
+It is not suitable to write multiple lines of code.

-We need to write our code into a file which can be executed later.
-For this purpose, open an editor like notepad, create a file named first.py (python used .py extension) and write the following code in it.
+Using the script mode, we can write multiple lines code into a file which can be executed later.
+For this purpose, we need to open an editor like notepad, create a file named and save it with .py extension, which stands for "Python".
+Now, we will implement the above example using the script mode.

 To run this file named as first.py, we need to run the following command on the terminal.